-It should be noted that some properties of the OpenFlow Logical Switch (i.e. OpenFlow datapath) are available and configurable via both OpenFlow and OF-CONFIG.
+It should be noted that some properties of the OpenFlow Logical Switch (i.e. OpenFlow switch) are available and configurable via both OpenFlow and OF-CONFIG.
 Having multiple channels for some of the same data is considered appropriate since the primary purpose of OpenFlow Configuration Points and OpenFlow Controllers are quite different.
 The ONF strives for synchronization of the data models and semantics between the OpenFlow and OF-CONFIG standards prior to update of either standard.

 Scope